LucaLanziani/personal-site-hugo/content/posts/2023/01/english.md

 That was a clear signal that I had achieved what I wanted, I don't know when I started dreaming in English (many say that is the signal that you got it), but I was happy with my level.
 I could speak to people over the phone and go on with my life in London without significant impediments.

-I decided that it was time to move back to Italy, and luckily enough, [Matteo](https://nodeland.dev/) reached out to me to ask if I wanted to join [NearForm](https://nearform.com), the same company where I still work today.
+I decided it was time to move back to Italy, and luckily enough, [Matteo](https://nodeland.dev/) reached out to me to ask if I wanted to join [NearForm](https://nearform.com), the same company where I still work today.

 ## Nine years later